In Georgia Senate Runoff, It Comes Down to Turnout

 Meanwhile, the Perdue and Loeffler campaigns issued a joint statement Tuesday afternoon saying the election would be decided by the voters heading out to the polls in the waning hours of the day.

-“This is going to a very close election and could come down to the difference of just a few votes in a few precincts across the state,” the incumbents said.
+“This is going to be a very close election and could come down to the difference of just a few votes in a few precincts across the state,” the incumbents said.

-Especially in northwest Georgia — where Trump held a get-out-the-vote rally the night before — the Republican campaigns reported high voter turnout.
+In northwest Georgia — where Trump held a get-out-the-vote rally the night before — the Republican campaigns reported high voter turnout.